rust-lang/rust-wiki-backup/The-Rusticon.md

 task | Rust's fundamental unit of computation.
 Similar to a thread but far more lightweight. trait | Rust's approach to ad-hoc polymorphism, and used for generics and dynamic dispatch.
 Also known as [type classes](http://en.wikipedia.org/wiki/Type_class).
 TWiR | This Week in Rust. cmr's [weekly summary](http://cmr.github.io/blog/categories/this-week-in-rust/) of Rust's development.
+IRFY | Is Rust Fast Yet.
+Graphs tracking [how long the buildbots take to build + test](http://huonw.github.io/isrustfastyet/buildbot/).
+Also see its companion, [Is Rust Slim Yet](http://huonw.github.io/isrustfastyet/mem/).